1) The best length for a search engine optimized page is 200 to 500 words. Source: www.morevisibility.com

 5) 22 percent of searches include four or more words.
 In January 2009 searches averaging five or more words increased 10 percent compared with searches conducted in 2008.
 Optimizing content for larger search strings is an increasing trend.
 Source: Hitwise

-6) Google robots like content-rich information such as newsletters, reports, articles, white papers, glossaries, FAQs, Blogs, press releases, tools (calculators, quizzes), how-to tips, case studies, guides and forums.
+6) Google robots like content-rich information.
+Think newsletters, reports, articles, white papers, glossaries, FAQs, Blogs, press releases, tools (calculators, quizzes), how-to tips, case studies, guides and forums.
 Boost your rankings by bulking up your content.

 7) Fresh content is favored over outdated or unchanged information.
 Quick ways to add new content include testimonials, product reviews, blogs, or forums.
-Make new content is optimized as much as possible.
+Make new content is optimized as much as possible to increase your organic seo and grow your reach.

 8) High quality external links to your site help boost your organic ranking.
 Yahoo has the most well-known directory.
 Look for relevant directories and other websites with a PageRank and Alexa rank better than your own.

 9) Statistics show your website’s About Us page will be one of the most clicked on pages of the entire site.
-Spend plenty of time developing this page, providing substantial and credible information to reassure visitors they are buying from a reputable company or individual.
+Spend plenty of time developing this page.
+Provide substantial and credible information to reassure visitors they are buying from a reputable company or individual.

 10) Tightly written web pages will have higher organic rankings than pages covering multiple topics.
 Create pages to cover only one topic, make it obvious to visitors that the page focuses on the specific topic and make sure search engines recognize the individual page is about the topic.
 Optimizing does not have to occur on a website-wide basis.
 Optimizing individual pages gives more opportunities for higher rankings.